Mohammad-Bilal-Bhatti/learn-docker/learn-docker.md

 Images vs containers

 container

-- container is running form of an image.
+- container is running instance of an image.
 - provides an isolated environment to ran application(s) - a kind of virtual machine.
 - can be stopped and restarted just like VMs
 - Is just a process - special kind of process

 Note: A container gets the file system from its image.
 But each container has its own right layer.
 So what we do in one container is invisible to other containers.

 In a nutshell what ever happens inside one container universe - is invisible to other container universe.
 Although there is some file sharing mechanism, that will be discussed later.

 image

 - an image is simply package of all of its dependencies eg. lib, configs, etc...
 - an image contains every thing that application needs to run. eg. cut-down OS, third parties libraries, application files and environment variables. - in nutshell it contains all the configuration settings required to run an application - and typicaally can start a container from it.

 Dockerizing the react application.
 Steps

 1. Install Node
-2. Download App dependencies ```$ npm install```
+2. Download App dependencies `$ npm install`
-3. Start the application ```$ npm start```
+3. Start the application `$ npm start`

 ### Docker file instructions

 the first step in dockerizing the application we create a docker file of it.
 A docker file contains a set of instruction for building an image.

 Docker Instruction set

 - FROM specifies base image
 - WORKDIR working directory to work with
 - COPY used to copy files
 - ADD
 - RUN used to run operating system commands
 - ENV for setting env variables
 - EXPOSE for telling docker to run appilcation on given port
 - USER for specifying user that can run the application
 - CMD specifies the commands should be executed when we start the container.
 - ENTRYPOINT

 ### Choosing the right base image

 base image is usually cut-down operating system OR operating system with runtime environment.

 ```dockerfile